 UNC-Chapel Hill’s 2020 strategic plan, Carolina Next: Innovations for Public Good, consists of eight pillars, including Globalize.
 This pillar, led by Vice Provost for Global Affairs Barbara Stephenson, includes three strategic initiatives.

-Strengthen international partnerships and bring the world to Carolina with enhanced on-campus global programming
+Strengthen global partnerships and bring the world to Carolina with enhanced on-campus global programming.

 - Preserve and, where possible, strengthen Carolina’s ability to work with partners around the world.

 - Enhance global programming on campus, with increased opportunities for cultural exchange.

 - Develop and execute initial phase of institutional strategy for Asia.